mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 History repeats itself, and so too did the increase in power demand.
 HNN setup #5 produced power and involved a couple hundred simulation chambers and another couple hundred dynamos.
 Honestly, it was pretty glorious.
 This was the last scale at which HNN-based power was feasible, after which other sources of power took over.

 By late game, I thought I had rinsed myself of HNN. _Boy, was I wrong_.
 One day, parts of our base began to shut down.
 Various metal alloys weren't being stocked.
 Processes were breaking down.
-We tracked the problems down the chain of dependencies and found out that the base completely ran out of iron. _Iron_.
+We tracked the problems down the chain of dependencies and found out that the base had completely ran out of iron. _Iron_.
 How was this even possible?
 GregTech has its ways.

 Nevertheless, the factory demanded more iron, and HNN hitched its grubby little hands back onto my shoulder.
 This birthed HNN setup #6, which involved some late-game super-scaled multiblocks, generating tens of thousands of select resources every second.